 - 1. Employees must wash their hands often for 20 seconds.
-This means as soon as people report to work, when they take breaks, when they use bathroom facilities, etc. This is not a time to make fun of handwashing promote it!
-If hand sanitizers are available workers should wash hands then apply hand sanitizers.
+This means as soon as people report to work, when they take breaks, when they use bathroom facilities, when they prepare food and eat, etc. This is not a time to make fun of handwashing promote it!
+If hand sanitizers are available workers should wash hands, then apply hand sanitizers.
 The sanitizer should be at least 62% alcohol. - 2.
 Post handwashing signage in the appropriate language at each handwashing station. - 3.
 Designate the responsibility of monitoring handwashing facility supplies (water, soap, paper towels) to an individual.
-Provide ample supplies for restocking.
+Provide ample supplies for restocking. - 4.
+When handwashing is not possible a two-step hand sanitizer process can be used instead.